raspberrypilearning/encoded-art/en/step_3.md

 --- collapse ---
 ---
-title: Adding parameters to functions
+title: Add parameters to your functions
 ---
 You can add parameters to your functions in the following way: